CERT-Polska/karton/docs/getting_started.rst

 Each Karton subsystem needs a ``karton.ini`` file that contains the connection parameters for Redis and MinIO.

-You can also use this file to store custom fields and use them e.g. by :ref:`example-overriding-config`.
+You can also use this file to store custom fields and use them e.g. by :ref:`extending-config`.

 By default, the config class will look for the config file in several places, but let's start by placing one in the root of our new Karton subsystem.